MansourSol/RNA-folding-problem-/README.md

 # Project: RNA Folding Problem Solver

 ## Introduction
 The RNA Folding Problem is a challenge in bioinformatics that involves determining the native fold of a ribonucleotide chain among a important number of potential conformations.
 The goal is to identify the conformation with the lowest Gibbs free energy.
-In this project, you will implement three Python scripts to address different aspects of this problem.
+In this project, we will implement three Python scripts to address different aspects of this problem.

 ## Scripts Overview
 This project comprises four Python scripts: